timohromadka/minres_interface/README.md

 pip install pyqt5 opencv-python-headless pandas
 ```

-If you are on LINUX, then follow the commands below:
+If you are on LINUX, then write this in terminal
-Then, run this in console:
 ```
 export QT_QPA_PLATFORM=offscreen
 ```